 Organize yourself and get to writing – Make a list of 12 topics that you would love to write about.
-That will cover a minimum of one new article of new content per week for the next 3 months.
+And that will cover a minimum of one new article of new content per week for the next 3 months.

 I recommend that you start slow so that you don’t burn out.
 Don’t forget, you will also have to make time for Tweeting, Facebooking, posting on Instagram and Pinterest.
 And if you’re interesting in vblogging – YouTube is a whole different animal.

 Pro tip: Stuck on what to write about?
 Don’t feel locked in.
 You can write about anything ranging from your specific passion to simple pleasures in life.
-Click on the highlighted text to see my personal examples.
+Click here for 125 topics to choose from today.

 Good luck, you’ve got this!

 Get your free printable version of this guide and my step-by-step instructional on setting up your Bluehost account by filling out the form below.